MrStaSka/rsschool-cv/cv.md

 I am 35 years old.
 I decided to change my professional life skills.
 I work in a different field, namely trade.
 I entered the university to study information technology and found courses on the front end.
+I want to study in a new field.

 **Code Example:**